-He was born on 14th of May 1992 in Ansbach, Bavaria, in the motorsports family.
+He was born in May 1992 in Ansbach, Bavaria, in the motorsports family.
 His father Horst is former racer and owner of the Farnbacher Racing while Mario’s older brother Dominik is also a professional racing driver.

 Dominik, Mario and Horst Farnbacher

 Early success in karting, Rookie of the Year in ADAC Formula Masters

 Already at the age of six, Mario appeared at the karting tracks and soon he claimed the first successes.
 He won numerous titles competing in the Bambini class at the regional level before he left an impression in the Junior classes from 2005 to 2009.

 After graduating in karting, Farnbacher in 2010 progressed to the ADAC Formula Masters.
 Mario proved his talent by taking the 3rd place in the final standings after scoring three wins and a total of 12 podiums, so he was named Rookie of the Year.
 He stayed in the series for another season but dropped to the 6th position in the standings.
 At the same time, the 2011 campaign was his last in formula racing.

 Mario Farnbacher, ADAC Formula Masters

 GT racing debut in 2011, three seasons in the ADAC GT Masters

 The same year Farnbacher earned the ADAC and Deutsche Post Speed Academy scholarship and debuted at ADAC GT Masters season finale at Hockenheim, driving for his father’s team.
 The kid did surprisingly well and finished 2nd in the second race of the final round.